-Financial Companies have been growing so much so that they have become America’s second-largest source of business credit, according to Inc.
+They have been growing so much so that they have become America’s second-largest source of business credit, according to Inc. The first largest source is, of course, banking institutions.

 Today, we’ll take a look at the different types of financial companies and what they can offer you and your business.